pydata/xarray/doc/index.rst

 that aims to make working with labelled multi-dimensional arrays simple, efficient, and fun!

-Labelled multi-dimensional (a.k.a.
+Multi-dimensional (a.k.a.
 N-dimensional) arrays are encountered in many fields, especially physical sciences, engineering, and finance.
 But multi-dimensional data doesn't fit neatly into pandas_, python's most popular data analysis package focused on label tabular data.